DylDevs/ETS2-Lane-Assist-Mockup/README.md

 Of course thanks to the developers of the modules. <br> I had a ton of fun making this program, and I cant wait to spend hours more making 2.0.

-(1.0 IS NOT RELEASED YET, ETA OCTOBER 9)
+(1.0 files are available, but dont fully function, ETA OCTOBER 10 (Issues with Python))